zakinder/SDAccel/README.md

 hardware function to interact with the physical design.
 It is the output product of the hardware platform design process described in this guide.
 ```

+## PARTIAL RECONFIGURATION
+The partial reconfiguration flow requires the use of a decoupler IP core to hold the design in a safe state
+while the device is partially reconfigured with the hardware function.
+The partial reconfiguration flow also requires several modifications to the design including
+floorplanning and partition pin placement constraints to lock down the interconnect route points of the
+interface signals